 Just a quick warning.
-These are quick, stand alone exercises that can work well as a fun break to your regular meetings, but just stringing together a series of these activities as an event, can have big drawbacks.
-(See http://www.leadersinstitute.com/what-is-team-building)
+These are quick, stand-alone exercises that can work well as a fun break to your regular meetings, but just stringing together a series of these activities as an event, can have big drawbacks.
+(See What Exactly Is Team Building Anyway?)

 We will add to these games over time, so make sure and bookmark or link to the page and come back over time for new ideas.

 Ice Breaker Activities